 The fact that this knife appears to be made by one manufacturer then sold to multiple other companies to stamp their logo on doesn't inherently lower its quality or performance, but it does make us question the expertise in knives that Zulay can actually provide.

-The OXO brand is famous for its comfortabe, non-slip rubbery handles, and the OXO Bread Knife is no exception.
-The blade cuts bread fairly well, but when slicing fruits, it felt more like a sawing motion rather than a smooth slice.
+The OXO brand is famous for its comfortable, non-slip rubbery handles, and the OXO Good Grips 8-Inch Bread Knife is no exception.
+The blade cuts bread fairly well, but it felt more like a sawing motion than a smooth slice when slicing fruits.

 Why You Should Trust Us

 Elizabeth Paashaus, our lead tester, is a passionate home-baker who enjoys constantly testing new variations of her sourdough loaves to achieve the perfect crumb, crust, and flavor combination.
 After the hours of stretching, folding, and waiting that goes into making the perfect loaf, Elizabeth isn't willing to let a sub-par knife destroy her art.
 In addition to bread baking, she dedicates hours in the kitchen cooking new recipes for her family, preparing backcountry meals from scratch, and whipping up delicious desserts to meet her late-night craving needs.
 She pairs her love for cooking with her enjoyment of analyzing data to create some of the best product reviews filled with real-world advice to help you make a smart buying decision.